StrateimTech/Cezium/README.md

 # Features
 - Web interface
-- Web API for developers wanting to work with Cezium or make there own interface? ;)
+- Web API for developers wanting to work with Cezium or make their own interface? ;)
 - All attachments & scopes in any configuration are supported and should work as expected.
 - Automatic calculations using in game FOV & Sensitivity values (No more need to mess with DPI or use proprietary sensitivity systems other recoil scripts use)
 - Recoil smoothing to make it seem more legit (Will cause loss of accuracy to produce a visually real recoil compensation)